nuc1eon/Gatekeeper/README.md

 ### Setting a secure PIN/Password

 Define a plain text pin inside the `pin.txt` file.
-On first run, Gatekeeper will convert it to a secure Argon2 hash (`pin.txt` -> `pin.hash`).
+On first run, Gatekeeper will convert it to a secure ([scrypt](https://en.wikipedia.org/wiki/Scrypt) derived) hash (`pin.txt` -> `pin.hash`).
 So write down or remember your pin.

-Alternatively, if you want to update your pin or convert it manually to Argon2, you can run `node set-pin.js`.
+Alternatively, if you want set your pin or update it manually, you can run `node set-pin.js`.
 You'll be prompted for the new pin to be hashed and a `pin.hash` file will be generated for you.

 ### Running the server